huashen218/MultiTurnCleanup/README.md

 This repository includes the MultiTurnCleanup dataset and [paper](https://arxiv.org/abs/2305.12029) accepted in the [EMNLP 2023](https://2023.emnlp.org/program/) main conference.

 MultiTurnCleanup is a targeted dataset for multi-turn spoken conversational transcript cleanup.
 Detailed experiments and analyses can be found in our [paper](https://hua-shen.org/assets/files/google_multi_turn_cleanup.pdf).
+This work was done when the first author was a research intern at [Google AI Research](https://research.google/).